tajmone/pandoc-goodies/README.md

 The skylighting themes section contains resources for customizing syntax highlighting styles via KDE theme files (JSON).

   - [Skylighting JSON Themes](./skylighting-themes)

+# Related Projects

+Here is a list of other pandoc-related projects which you might be interested in visiting:

+- [GitHub Pages Themes Magick] — Create a repo's GitHub Pages website from its `README.md` file via pandoc and pandoc templates (now supports pandoc v2).

 # Third Party Code Credits